rakeshkaduru/linux/yocto.md

 4. System Image(s)
 A System Image is created from the binaries.

-This image is what runs on the target embedded hardware (e.g., .img, .bin, .elf files).
++This image is what runs on the target embedded hardware (e.g., .img, .bin, .elf files).

 Can be written to SD card, eMMC, or directly flashed.